-Lease-purchases are to be handled in the same manner as outright purchases and are subject to purchase procedures as listed in this manual.
+Lease-purchases are to be handled in the same manner as outright purchases and are therefore subject to purchase procedures beginning on Page 88.
+Contracts for the straight lease or rental of quipment, materials or supplies are exempt from purchasing proceedures above.